BIOGRAPHY

 ´

 Anthony Lappé is a New York-based investigative storyteller who specializes in premium global documentary programming.
 He's best known for the award-winning VICE docuseries BLACK MARKET, the late Michael K. Williams' highly emotional foray into unscripted television, and the two groundbreaking HISTORY channel series, AMERICA'S WAR ON DRUGS and UNIDENTIFIED.
-His most recent series was the cult hit, WHILE THE REST OF US DIE, narrated by Jeffrey Wright.
+His most recent series is NINE LIVES OF, narrated by Kevin Pollak.
+Previously, he produced two seasons of the cult hit series, WHILE THE REST OF US DIE, narrated by Oscar-nominee Jeffrey Wright.
 He is most drawn to stories that reveal secrets about who we are and how the world really works.

 Lappé has worked in all phases of documentary film and television production from the initial spark of an idea to final delivery, managing shoe-string to multi-million dollar budgets.
 He has extensive experience working domestically and overseas as a director, as well as directing dramatic recreations, motion graphics, visual effects and show packaging.